bingomanatee/forest/README.md

 calling `complete()` sets the `.isStopped` read-only boolean to be set to true; if you are writing actions that can directly or indirectly trigger `complete()`, you may want to double-check `.isStopped` inside your own code to ensure your leaf is still active.

+## Immer integration

+LeafImmer is a class with all the properties of Leaf that wraps values with the Immer immutable producers.
+The value of a LeafImmer will be a frozen value, and won't have any referential links between any values in the leaf.
+LeafImmer instances can be used as branches for Leafs, but it's inadvisable to use Leaf branches as children of LeafImmer instances.

+There are no API or usage differences between LeafImmer and Leaf, other than the fact that LeafImmer can only accept immerable and scalar values.